grippy/node-multivariate/README.md

 # Still in development...

-I figured I should check this in before anything happens to the code...
 Right now, there is no admin to create the tests and easily see the stats.
 Still working on this piece.
 Application errors aren't being handled completely.
 I also have a demo application to show how all this works.